 Numerous studies have shown that girls’ education is one of the most cost-effective strategies for promoting development and economic growth.
-Unfortunately, multiple factors get in the way of girls receiving the education they need.
+Unfortunately, multiple factors get in the way to educate girl child.

-Understanding relevant cultural, social, and health factors is critical to addressing girls’ education and the “keeping girls in school” gap.
-Asante Africa Foundation collaborated with parents, local leaders and other organizations with empirically proven models in the education, financial and health sectors, to develop a community-based program that changes the dynamic by:
+Understanding relevant cultural, social, and health factors are critical to addressing girls’ education and the “keeping girls in school” gap.
+Asante Africa Foundation collaborated with parents, local leaders, and other organizations with empirically proven models in the education, financial, and health sectors, to develop a community-based program to educate girl child that changes the dynamic by:

 Assisting schools in providing safe and healthy spaces for girls

 Building peer support networks such as girl-led school clubs

 Fostering greater communication between parents and their daughters